 The next year’s campaigning began just as the previous one’s had.
 Once again, Archidamus set out from Sparta toward Athens with his army, albeit whilst leaving one-third of his soldiers behind this time to guard the coastal regions against the Athenian raiders.
 And once again the people who lived in the countryside of Attica rushed to Athens for safety.
 But then came the element of chance in war — the very thing of which Archidamus had so urgently tried to warn his people.
 Thankfully for him and them, this chance benefited his side rather than the enemy: a deadly plague came to Athens.

 No one could say authoritatively whence the disease had come, but theories nevertheless abounded, and one of these eventually hardened into accepted truth.
 It said that the plague had begun years ago far to the south — farther south even than Egypt — and made its slow way northward with migrants and travelers.
 When it neared Greek shores, so the people said, the Spartans had paid its foreign carriers to bear it with them into Athens.
-All rationality left the people of Athens in the face of the disease’s terrible omnipresence.
+All rationality left the people of Athens in the face of the disease’s terrible omnipotence.
 As the plague continued and the Athenians grew ever more desperate, mobs attacked and killed anyone in the city of southern extraction, even those who had been living among their assailants as good neighbors and loyal citizens for years.
 For fear, alas, is all too often the handmaiden of hatred.
 And the Athenians had good reason to be afraid.

 The disease started in the head and worked its way downward.
 A man in good health in the morning might suddenly be afflicted in the afternoon with hot flashes and reddened, swollen eyes.
 Blood would begin oozing from his throat and tongue, and his breath would become as fetid as a corpse rotting in the sun.
 Sneezes and hoarseness turned into a hacking cough as the sickness made its way down into his chest.
 When it reached his stomach, he began to throw up globs of festering black bile.
 Even when his stomach was finally empty, he continued to retch in violent spasms, each one more painful than the one before.
 His skin turned a livid red, breaking out everywhere in greasy pustules and ulcers, its surface so sensitive that he could not tolerate the touch of even the softest bedding or clothing.
-The agony became such that he could neither rest nor sleep.
+The agony became such that he could not even lie still, much less sleep.

 Some victims — the lucky ones, some said — died relatively quickly, when the disease reached into their bowels and caused a diarrhea that seemed to empty them of life itself.
 But others thrashed in pain for a week or more, as if the disease enjoyed their torment, as if it somehow fed off of it.
 Even the minority of the infected who survived often wished they had not, for the disease left them impotent, blind, or insane — or all three.
-These “recovered” victims shambled through the rest of their days in a funk, having lost fingers and toes and, more importantly, been sapped of the vital energy that makes a life worth living.
+These “recovered” victims shambled through the rest of their days in a dazed funk, having lost fingers and toes and, more importantly, been sapped of the vital energy that makes a life worth living.

 The ironies were cruel; the plague became the greatest leveler of all in the Athenians’ stridently egalitarian society.
 The strong died as easily as the weak, the old as the young, the rich as the poor.
 None of the traditional remedies proved the slightest bit effective.
 Nor could any new ones be found; what seemed to do good in one patient seemed but to hasten death in another.
 Further, just to treat the victims of the plague was to court almost certain infection oneself.
 Only those who had recovered from the disease with mind and body intact enough to succor the sick were able to do so safely, for the plague never chose the same victim twice.
 Many of these did yeoman work caring for their fellow citizens, but their numbers were few and the burden was overwhelming.

 Carrion birds and starving dogs were wise enough to cut a wide berth around the plague dead.
 Yet this the people of Athens found impossible to do, packed in behind their walls as they were.
 Some of the sick threw themselves into the city’s ponds and aqueducts in an attempt to extinguish the burning agony of their inflamed skin, and thereby introduced the pestilence into the water supply.
 Parties of the recovered were organized to collect the bodies and toss them off the walls — but, again, there were just so many dead to contend with.
-Athens was a scene of abject horror, its shambling sick and rotting dead a mockery of the magnificent architecture that still towered all around them.
+Athens became a scene of abject horror, its shambling sick and rotting dead a mockery of the magnificent architecture that still towered all around them.
 The corpses piled up on the very steps and porticoes of the acropolis and the Areopagus and lay draped across the fountains in the central square.

 When Archidamus’s army approached the walls of Athens, and saw them ringed all around with the corpses of the plague’s victims, it immediately retreated.
 Wanting no part of the disease himself, Archidamus contented himself with pillaging and burning the entire length of Attica, from its northern border with Boeotia to its southern border with the sea.
 This time, the Athenians were in no condition to reply in kind by attacking the Peloponnese even had Archidamus not left a substantial force behind to defend it.